vsouza/awesome-ios/README.md

  * [SwiftyXMLParer](https://github.com/yahoojapan/SwiftyXMLParser) - Simple XML Parser implemented in Swift  :large_orange_diamond:
  * [WKZombie](https://github.com/mkoehnke/WKZombie) - WKZombie is a Swift framework for iOS/OSX to navigate within websites and collect data without the need of User Interface or API, also known as Headless browser.
 It can be used to run automated tests or manipulate websites using Javascript. :large_orange_diamond:
  * [URLPreview](https://github.com/itsmeichigo/URLPreview) - An NSURL extension for showing preview info of webpages :large_orange_diamond: [e]
+ * [HTMLKit](https://github.com/iabudiab/HTMLKit) - An Objective-C framework for your everyday HTML needs.

 # Project setup
  * [crafter](https://github.com/krzysztofzablocki/crafter) - CLI that allows you to configure iOS project's template using custom DSL syntax, simple to use and quite powerful.